AmberGraceSoftware/Dex/docs/Chapter1/Props.md

 ```

 However, as more and more parameters are added to a UI component, it becomes
-increasingly more confusing what order each argument should go in, and what
+increasingly more confusing what each argument is responsible for, and what
-each argument does.
-Because of this, it is recommended you always use a table
-parameter called _props_ as the only parameter for all Dec Components:
+order they should be passed in.
+Because of this, the convention for Dec
+Components is to always pass a single _table_ argument to components called
+"props":

 ```lua
 local function Component(props)